33OPX/ChitChat-Enhancer/README.md

 - Cross-device state persistence
 - Configurable through `firebase-config.js`

-## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ## License

 This project is open source and available under the MIT License.